-With respect to our recent investments in additional dissolving pulp capacity, including the capacity expansion project at our Saiccor Mill which we commenced in fiscal 2019, a number of our competitors have announced or implemented additional production capabilities, and total supply capacity currently outstrips demand for dissolving pulp.
-In addition, there is significant overcapacity and competition (and therefore pricing pressure) in the key downstream market of viscose staple fibre production, the Chinese textile market has been adversely affected by the ongoing United States/China trade dispute and related imposition of tariffs on Chinese exports to the United States, which has reduced demand for textiles produced in China, and a weaker Renminbi/US dollar exchange rate, and the paper pulp market has not recently been an attractive alternative market for swing producers due to weak paper pulp prices.
+With respect to our recent investments in additional dissolving pulp capacity, including the capacity expansion project at our Saiccor Mill which we commenced in fiscal 2019 and expect to complete in the three months ending September 2021, certain of our competitors have announced projects to increase production capabilities, which may lead to supply capacity outstripping demand in the future.
+In addition, while the three months ended December 2020 saw an increase in dissolving pulp prices, there is significant overcapacity and competition (and therefore pricing pressure) in the key downstream market of viscose staple fibre production, the Chinese textile market has been adversely affected by the ongoing United States/China trade dispute and related imposition of tariffs on Chinese exports to the United States, which has reduced demand for textiles produced in China, and a weaker Renminbi compared to the US dollar in fiscal 2020.
 These factors have adversely affected, and may continue to adversely affect, the price of dissolving pulp.
-As we increase production capacity and enhance productivity and investment in the dissolving pulp segment, our exposure to the dissolving pulp market may grow.
-In fiscal 2019 and in the six months ended March 2020, our dissolving pulp activities accounted for 19% and 17% of our sales, respectively, and 44% and 15% of our Adjusted EBITDA Excluding Special Items, respectively.
+As we increase production capacity and enhance productivity and investment in the dissolving pulp product category, our exposure to the dissolving pulp market may grow.
+In fiscal 2020 and in the three months ended December 2020, our dissolving pulp activities accounted for 17% and 17% of our sales, respectively, and 17% and 32% of our Adjusted EBITDA Excluding Special Items, respectively.